19 zip codes·Updated June 2026

-Biggest rental market in the Southeast with one of the widest rent spreads in the country.
-A two-bedroom in Buckhead and a two-bedroom in College Park might as well be in different cities.
-The zip code you pick makes or breaks the investment.
+Biggest rental market in the Southeast and one of the widest rent spreads in the country.
+A 2-bedroom in Buckhead and a 2-bedroom in College Park might as well be in different cities.
+The zip code makes or breaks the investment.

 Median Asking Rent